dbongartz/energy-harvester/README.md

 energy-harvesting-eval
 ======================

-This is an project we made in our sixth semester at the University of Applied Science Munuch in Electrical Engineering.
+This is an project we made in our sixth semester at the University of Applied Science Munich in Electrical Engineering.

 It contains two self designed hardware boards.
 One board contains an dual source energy harvester for solar and peltier elements.